-Figure 1: PhASER's components: I. Hilbert transform-based phase augmentation.
+064Figure 1: PhASER's components: I. Hilbert transform-based phase augmentation.
 II.
-Separate feature encoding of time-varying phase and magnitude derived from Short-Term Fourier Transform (STFT) using $F{\text{Mag}}$ and $F{\text{Pha}}$ .
+Separate feature065encoding of time-varying phase and magnitude derived from Short-Term Fourier Transform (STFT)066using F{Mag} and F{Pha} .
 III.
-Key elements of the phase-residual broadcasting network, demonstrating design of depth-wise feature encoder ( $F{\text{Dep}}$ ), temporal encoder ( $F{\text{Tem}}$ ), and incorporation of phase-projection head's output ( $g{\text{Res}}$ ) for broadcasting (annotated dimensions of intermediate feature maps).
-IV.
-Task-specific classification encoder ( $g{\text{Cls}}$ ).
+Key elements of the phase-residual broadcasting network, demonstrating067design of depth-wise feature encoder (F{Dep}), temporal encoder (F{Tem}), and incorporation of phase-068projection head's output (g{Res}) for broadcasting (annotated dimensions of intermediate feature maps).069IV.
+Task-specific classification encoder (g{Cls}).

-Uchida, 2021).
-For instance, in physiological signal analysis, morphological alterations from augmentations are harmful, and time-slicing is unsuitable for periodic signals.
-Advanced augmentation techniques like spectral perturbations (time-frequency warping, decomposition techniques, etc.) are usually heavily parametric (Wen et al., 2021) and application-specific.
-Other approaches specific to preserving non-stationarity are constrained by maintaining the same input-output space, making them unsuitable for multivariate time-series classification tasks.
+non-stationarity are constrained by maintaining the same input-output space, making them unsuitable for multivariate time-series classification tasks.
 While some works (He et al., 2023; Yang & Hong, 2022) focus on frequency domain representations for robustness to feature shifts, they overlook cases with time-varying spectral responses.
 Another significant issue is that many of these studies rely on domain identity, which in practice is expensive and intrusive to obtain, especially in healthcare and finance (Yan et al., 2024; Bai et al., 2022).
 Thus, achieving domain-generalizable time-series classification without access to unseen distributions and domain labels of available distributions remains a challenging yet crucial pursuit.

-Our Approach and Contributions.
-We propose a novel Phase-Augmented Separate Encoding and Residual (PhASER) framework to achieve generalizable representations for classification of nonstationary real-world time series.
+078 Our Approach and Contributions.
+We propose a novel Phase-Augmented Separate Encoding and 079 Residual (PhASER) framework to achieve domain-generalizable classification for nonstationary 080 real-world time series.
 Figure 1 illustrates an overview of PhASER, which includes three key modules.
-First, we diversify the source domain data through an intra-instance phase shift by leveraging the generality and non-parametric nature of the Hilbert Transform (HT) (King, 2009) to handle nonstationary signals and introduce phase-shift-based augmentation.
-Next, we encode the time-varying magnitude and phase responses separately for enhanced integration of the time-frequency information.
-Finally, we design an effective broadcasting mechanism with a non-linear residual connection between the phase-encoded embedding and the backbone representation to learn domain-invariant and generalizable (He et al., 2020; Marion et al., 2023) task-specific features (He et al., 2016).
-We experiment with 13 baselines on 5 datasets to quantitatively demonstrate PhASER's superiority in learning generalizable representations, even in challenging scenarios such as transferring from one domain to multiple domains.
-Additionally, we provide detailed design insights through ablation analysis, explore PhASER's applicability to other architectures, examine other augmentation schemes with PhASER, and present qualitative visualizations of its learned representations.
+081 First, we diversify the non-stationarity of source domain data through an intra-instance phase shift, by leveraging the generality and non-parametric nature of Hilbert Transform (HT) (King, 2009) to 082 introduce a phase-shift-based augmentation.
+Next, we apply a novel strategy to encode the time-083 varying magnitude and phase responses separately for enhanced integration of the time-frequency 084 information.
+Finally, we design an effective broadcasting mechanism with a non-linear residual 085 connection between the phase-encoded embedding and the backbone representation to learn domaininvariant and generalizable (He et al., 2020; Marion et al., 2023) task-specific features (He et al., 087 2016).
+We experiment with 13 baselines on 5 datasets to quantitatively demonstrate PhASER's 088 superiority in learning generalizable representations, even in challenging scenarios like transferring from one domain to multiple domains.
+Additionally, we provide design insights through ablation 090 analysis, explore PhASER's applicability to other architectures, and present qualitative visualizations 091 of its learned representations.